nathannye/crawl-me-maybe/packages/sanity-plugin-seo/README.md

 ## Features

-- **Global defaults** — a `globalSeoSettings` singleton document that feeds fallback values to all page-level fields; editors always see what's being inherited
+- **Global defaults** — a `globalSeoSettings` singleton document that feeds fallback values to all page-level fields; editors always see what fallback is being displayed
 - **Page metadata** — a `pageMetadata` object type with meta description, meta image, and search indexing controls that each show and override the global default
 - **Social preview cards** — live editable previews for Facebook, Twitter/X, LinkedIn, and Google Search, built from page data
 - **Favicon browser-tab preview** — renders your favicon and site title in a mock browser tab with light/dark toggle
-- **robots.txt rules editor** — structured rule builder with a read-only `robots.txt` preview tab
+- **Robots.txt rules editor** — structured rule builder with a read-only `robots.txt` preview tab

 ## Getting started